Skip to main content

 appeared in County Home Magazine, April 1990

-The piece is in the Absolut Vodka Collection, NYC.
+The piece is in the Absolut Vodka Collection, SpritMuseum, Stockholm, Swedon.

 Its image is in the Absolut Book, author Richard Lewis.